Gallery Exhibition

 Medium: Collage

-A collection of snapshots revealing Lin and Kaplan’s development of their encoding–decoding scheme.
+A collection of sketches documenting Lin and Kaplan’s development of the encoding–decoding scheme.

 Laser Engraving Experiments